 The game brings satisfaction to its players by implementing the idea that the education and fun can be symbiotic.
 “Fish on the Run” has a competitive nature since the players are competing against each other while trying to achieve the highest possible score but is also an educational game since the players learn about marine life and the environment while playing.

 The game is based on a fish that swims upstream in a river.
 The track is randomly generated using predefined prefabs.
 While swimming the fish needs to avoid floating objects such as other fish, poisonous ivy, and other obstacles.
-The fish will lose energy every second and it swims.
-To gain energy, the fish can prey on smaller fish or zooplanktons or rest behind large sedimentary rocks.
-For each fish size,, there will be an optimum rock size.
+The fish will lose energy every second it swims.
+To gain energy the fish can prey on smaller fish or zooplanktons or rest behind large sedimentary rocks.
+For each fish size, there will be an optimum rock size.
 There will be also fishing rods flowing from the river’s surface.
 The fish has to collect coins and runes.
 The coins will contribute to the player’s high score and the runes will give him some advantage i.e. invulnerability, higher speed etc.

 1.4 Design Requirements: You need to list all the design requirements and specifications of your game.
 It should work in different platforms, users should enjoy it, etc.

-The final product is a 3D iOS and Android cross-platform mobile game.
-It is developed using Unity creation engine for gaming software and C# programming language.
-The game is of commercial-use quality and is optimized for both platforms, running on 60 frames per second, with no crashing, lag or delay.
-The game contains multiple scenes including main menu, settings, list of all fish with a short description for each one and a game scene.
-The game is fully operated by and responsive to a tactile user input.
+The final product will be a 3D iOS and Android cross-platform mobile game.
+It will be developed using Unity creation engine for gaming software and C# programming language.
+The game is of commercial-use quality and is optimized for both platforms.
+The game runs at 60 frames per second with no crashing, lag or delay.
+The game contains multiple scenes including main menu, settings, and a list of all the fish with a short description for each one and a game scene.
+The game is fully operated by and responsive to tactile user input.

 1.5 Teaching Objectives

 “Fish on the Run” attempts to reflect the habits of underwater animals.
-The idea is to let the player gain:
+The idea is for the player to gain:

 Tacit knowledge – Knowledge that is gained through experience (i.e. while playing the game).
 More information in sections 1.5.1, 1.5.2, 1.5.3.